Caregiver Syndrome: The Silent Cost of Caring for Someone You Love

 Behavioral Changes

-Loss of interest in previously enjoyed activities
+Loss of interest in previously enjoyed activities — abandoning hobbies, passions, exercise, or routines that once provided identity or relief

-That does not make you disloyal.
+Those reactions do not make you disloyal.

-The Identity Shift
+The Identity Shift in Long-Term Caregiving

-Spouses become coordinators.
+Spouses become medical coordinators.

 Children become decision-makers.